 Rukhsana and her new husband made a home in a refugee settlement in India, where Rukhsana soon gave birth to a son.
 Their living conditions were poor, and they often lacked adequate shelter or food.
 Rukhsana’s family lacked some of the most basic things, and she began experiencing depression and anxiety.
 Her hopes of an education seemed farther away than ever.

-When our team connected with Rukhsana, we helped with food, clothing, and counseling sessions to help with her anxiety and depression.
+When our partners heard Rukshana’s story, they worked to provide food, clothing, and counseling sessions to help with her anxiety and depression.
 When Rukhsana had appendicitis and had to have surgery, donations like yours helped cover her medical bills.
-As we worked with Rukhsana, we learned of her ambitions of going to school and getting a job she could be proud of.
+As our partners continued to help Rukhsana, they learned of her ambitions of going to school and getting a job she could be proud of.

 Rukhsana did not speak any Hindi or English at the time—India’s two primary languages.
-We helped her find the right language classes.
-We then worked with the local school system to enroll Rukshana in 9th grade.
+Our partners helped her find the right language classes and then worked with the local school system to enroll Rukshana in 9th grade.
 We are thrilled to share that she has recently completed grade 10.

 “When I came to CERI, I got new hope and courage,” Rukhsana said.
 “I got the opportunity to get an education.”

-Rukhsana now volunteers with CERI in India, where she mentors students, helping them navigate online learning.
+Rukhsana now volunteers with our partners in India, where she mentors students, helping them navigate online learning.
 She also volunteers as a paralegal with a local organization that advocates for women who experience domestic violence.

 Rukhsana is well on her way to fulfilling her dreams.
 But for her, education is about more than personal fulfillment.